srushikeshs/Modeling-Earthquake-Damage/README.md

 The dataset contains valuable information on earthquake impacts, household conditions, and socio-economic-demographic statistics.
 There are 38 features with respect to each buildings and damage grade label (indicating level of damage).
 The training data has 260k+ records.

 ## 3. Exploratory Data Analysis and Inferences
+#### 3.1 Correlation Plot
+There are no explicit correlation of the features with damage grade.
+Height Percentage is correlated with No. of Floors which makes sense.
 ![Alt text](https://github.com/srushikeshs/Modeling-Earthquake-Damage/blob/main/Visualization/Correlation_Plot.png)